GonzaloBoschPastor/Seq_nms_YOLO/README.md

   * `conda create --name EnvExample python=2.7`.
   * `conda activate EnvExample`.

-3. Clone the repository:
+3. Clone the github repository in the folder you would like to have the project:

   * `git clone https://github.com/carlosjimenezmwb/seq_nms_yolo.git`.

-4. Make the project:
+4. Go inside the project:
   * `cd seq_nms_yolo`.

+5. Make the proyect using the command:
   * `make`.

 5. Download the yolo.weights and tiny-yolo.weights: